mkallipo/affiliation-matching/README.md

 1. After __importing__, __cleaning__, __tokenizing__ the affiliations’ strings and __removing stopwords__, the algorithm __categorizes the affiliations__ based on the frequency of words appearing in the legal names of openAIRE's organizations (a preparatory work with the openAIRE's data has already been carried out.
 The categories are _Univisties/Instirutions_, _Laboratories_, _Hospitals_, _Companies_, _Museums_, _Governments_, and _Rest_).
 For example, the affiliations:

-* A1. `"Obstetrical Perinatal Pediatric Epidemiology Research Team Institute Health Medical Research Centre Research Epidemiology     Statistics Universite Paris Cite Paris France"`
+* A1. `"'Obstetrical Perinatal and Pediatric Epidemiology Research Team Institute of Health and Medical Research Centre of Research in Epidemiology and Statistics Université Paris Cité  Paris France"`

-* A2. `"From Department Cardiovascular Science Medicine, Chiba University Graduate School Medicine, Chiba, Japan Department Cardiovascular Medicine, Graduate School Medicine, University Tokyo, Tokyo, Japan Department Metabolic Diseases, Graduate School Medicine, University Tokyo, Tokyo, Japan"`
+* A2. `"From the Department of Cardiovascular Science and Medicine, Chiba University Graduate School of Medicine, Chiba, Japan (M.A., H.T., T.N., H.H., T.S., Y.M., I.K.); the Department of Cardiovascular Medicine, Graduate School of Medicine, University of Tokyo, Tokyo, Japan (H.U.); and the Department of Metabolic Diseases, Graduate School of Medicine, University of Tokyo, Tokyo, Japan (N.K., T.K.)."`

-* A3. `"Department Biology, University California, San Diego, La Jolla 920930063"`
+* A3. `"Department of Biology, University of California, San Diego, La Jolla 92093-0063."`

   lie in the _Univisties/Instirutions_ category, while